wasafiri/blockitoff/README.md

 # bloccitoff
 ## a task management system

-This branch adds support for interacting with blockitoff via xml/json.
+This branch adds support for interacting with blockitoff via json.

 To test via command-line: